How to Explore Taipei’s Xinyi Shopping District: A Local’s Guide to Malls, Food, and Fun (信義商圈)

 The Xinyi Shopping District holds a special place in my heart.

-I lived nearby during the third trimester of my pregnancy with my son and then a couple of months after his arrival.
+I used to live in the nearby neighborhood for several months just before/after I gave birth to my son.
 During that time, I had plenty of opportunities to explore the area, stroll through the streets, and visit the shopping malls, creating countless fond memories.

 Even after we moved away, we’ve continued to visit often and have watched the district evolve over the years.
 It’s a place that feels deeply personal to me, and I’m excited to share it with you.